 Sara H. Jones

-Sara Jones received her law degree from the University of Minnesota, and her B.S. in Communication Studies with a History concentration from Northwestern University.
-She began her legal career as an Assistant Attorney General under Hubert H. (“Skip”) Humphrey, Jr. Following that, she practiced law with Popham Haik and Nilan Johnson & Lewis.
+Sara Jones received her law degree from the University of Minnesota, and her B.S. from Northwestern University.
+She began her legal career as an Assistant Attorney General under Hubert H. (“Skip”) Humphrey, III, practicing in the Solicitor General section.
+Following that, she practiced commercial litigation at Popham Haik and Nilan Johnson & Lewis.

 Julie Jonas completed her undergraduate and law degrees at the University of Minnesota.
 After law school, she practiced for eight years with the Ramsey County Public Defender’s Office, where she handled a large caseload, representing clients in felony and misdemeanor cases.

-She also works on critical criminal justice policy issues.
+She also works on critical criminal justice policy reform issues.
 Her work was instrumental in Minnesota’s passage of its 2014 Imprisonment and Exoneration Remedies Act awarding compensation to innocent Minnesota exonerees.

 The highlights of her career are the days when she can help innocent people secure their release from prison.

 Emily began her career with the Innocence Project of Minnesota as the Non-Profit Management and Development Intern.
 Following her internship, Emily served as IPMN's Interim Associate Director, as well as the lead for the 2017 Benefit for Innocence.
 In addition to her earlier service to IPMN, Emily has worked as the Events and Marketing Manager for Summit Private Wealth Group.

 Emily received her B.A. in Political Science, Economics and Politics, and Pre-Law from Benedictine College.

 Her passion for being a champion of the voiceless began at a young age and has played an influential role in her path and professional development, as seen in her leadership and volunteer experience.